Oade Brothers Audio, Inc.

 Microphone Pickup Patterns For Field Recording Interviews.

 A field recordist goal for an interview is to record the subject with the most natural, uncolored sound possible and to minimize extraneous sounds , i.e. sounds not emanating from the subject.
 These extraneous sounds are often referred to as off-axis sound.
 On-axis sound is the sound that is emanating from the direction the mic is pointing.
 Rejecting more off-axis sounds means you hear less of the background sounds from the interview space while the sound from the subject is more pronounced.
-In a noisy space this can result in hearing the subject more clearly.
+In a noisy space this results in hearing the subject more clearly.
 Shotgun microphones have the most off-axis rejection, they "hear" the smallest amount of area around the mic, primarily picking up sounds directly in front of the mic.
 Hypercardioid and Supercardioid microphones have less off axis rejection than shotguns.
 They "hear" a wider area than shotgun mics.
 That is they pickup more sound above, below and to the sides of where the mic is pointed.
 Cardioid microphones have much less off-axis rejection than Shotgun, Hypercardioid or Supercardioid mics.
 They pickup a hemispherical area that includes the space far above, below and to the sides of where the mic is pointed.
 Omnidirectional microphones essentially hear everything around them, they have virtually no off-axis rejection except at higher frequencies.
-Control of the amount of sound from the subject verses sound of the environment is controlled by the distance the mic is from the subject.
+The amount of sound from the subject verses sound of the environment when using an omnidirectional mic is controlled by the distance the mic is from the subject.
 Microphones that have a lot of off-axis rejection tend to be brighter, some can tend toward a shrill or harsh character.
 Microphones that have less off-axis rejection tend to have a more accurate tonal character and a more open or smooth overall sound quality.
-The amount of sound that will be picked up by a microphone is detailed in the microphone's specification as a graphic representation.
+The area that will be picked up by a microphone is detailed in the microphone's specification as a graphic representation.
 This is the microphone's polar pattern.

 • Long Shotgun microphones are typically most useful for recording sound in noisy environments or when you cannot place the microphone close to the source.
 Long shotguns typically have very good off axis rejection, that is they hear only what they are aimed at.
 A practical concern of using long shotguns is that they are physically very long.
 This makes them pretty much impossible to handle without a person who's only job is to position the microphone.